mcagriaksoy/advanced_modern_cpp_examples/README.md

 A function that reads matrices from input and prints their sum.

 ## [Addiational Example 4 from Hackerrank] Calculate the minimum and maximum sums of a vector of integers.

+## [A Question from InterviewBit] Find majority element

+Given an array of size N, find the majority element.
+The majority element is the element that appears more than floor(N/2) times.
+You may assume that the array is non - empty and the majority element always exist in the array.